nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 * In this post we will understand how run external commands or call other languages in python using the `subprocess` module
 * `subprocess` module generally comes included with python installation

+## Use Cases
+* Running OS commands from python (like "ping google.com", "ipconfig" etc)
-* Child processes can nbe
+* Communicate with external processes like